Mission San Juan Capistrano (Texas): Secularization

 The mission was secularized on July 14, 1794, after which time it was attended by the resident priest at Mission San Francisco de la Espada, until about 1813; it was then attended by the one remaining missionary at the nearby Mission San José y San Miguel de Aguayo until 1824.
 The native population of the Mission were either disbanded, temporarily moved to other missions, or Hispanicized.
 Mission San Juan was largely neglected until 1840, when religious services were once again conducted, this time by diocesan priests.
 A neighborhood around the Mission, partially inhabited by the descendants of the Missions population, steadily grew in part due to the construction of a railroad nearby in 1855.
 Members of the Claretian and Redemptorist Orders also held mass in the church until 1967, when the Franciscans returned to Mission San Juan.

-Theft of Three Altar Statues
+Theft of three altar statues

 Three Spanish Colonial-period statues that sat at the altar were stolen sometime on the night of Monday, July 31 or early the morning of Tuesday, August 1, 2000.
 The statues are between 3–4 feet tall and are constructed of carved wood that had been painted.
 They are considered priceless due to their religious and historical significance.